-As 2020 comes to a close, private foundations should proactively focus on their year-end tax strategies to prepare for 2021.
+With new challenges abounding, private foundations should proactively focus on their year-end tax strategies to prepare for 2022.

 COVID-19 Relief and Assistance

-Disruption from COVID-19 caused strains on individuals and organizations, including private foundations.
-However, the below pieces of enacted legislation could provide private foundations or their grantees relief and assistance related to loan options, tax credits and deferrals, and more.
+Disruption from COVID-19 continues to strain individuals and organizations, including private foundations; however, as outlined below, legislation could provide private foundations or their grantees relief and assistance concerning loan options, tax credits, deferrals, and more.

-For more information on these new provisions, see our comprehensive COVID-19 Implications web page.
+For more information, consult our comprehensive COVID-19 Implications resource.

 Coronavirus Aid, Relief, and Economic Security Act

-The Coronavirus Aid, Relief, and Economic Security Act (CARES) Act, enacted on March 27, 2020, provides funding assistance, tax deferrals, and credits to help organizations retain employees.
+The March 27, 2020 Coronavirus Aid, Relief, and Economic Security Act (CARES) Act provides funding assistance, tax deferrals, and credits to help organizations retain employees.

 Paycheck Protection Program